-5 Start Nikon Transfer installed on the computer.
+5 Start the ViewNX 2 image transfer feature "Nikon Transfer 2" installed on the computer.

-• Windows 7
+Windows 7

-When the Devices and Printers L22/L21 screen is displayed, click Change program under Import pictures and videos.
-Select Copy pictures to a folder on my computer in the Change program dialog and click OK.
+When the Devices and Printers L24 screen is displayed, click Change program under Import pictures and videos.
+Select Import File using Nikon Transfer 2 in the Change program dialog and click OK.

-Double-click Copy pictures to a folder on my computer on the Devices and Printers ► L22/L21 screen.
+Double-click Import File on the Devices and Printers L24 screen.

-• Windows Vista
+Windows Vista

-When the AutoPlay dialog is displayed, click Copy pictures to a folder on my computer using Nikon Transfer.
+When the AutoPlay dialog is displayed, click Import File using Nikon Transfer 2.

-• Windows XP
+Windows XP

-When the action selection dialog is displayed, select Nikon Transfer Copy pictures to a folder on my computer, and click OK.
+When the action selection dialog is displayed, select Nikon Transfer 2 Import File, and click OK.

-• Mac OS X
+Mac OS X

-Nikon Transfer will start automatically when the camera is connected to the computer if Yes was selected in the Auto-Launch setting dialog when Nikon Transfer was first installed.
+Nikon Transfer 2 will start automatically when the camera is connected to the computer if Yes was selected in the Auto-Launch setting dialog when Nikon Transfer 2 was first installed.

-If there are a large number of images on the memory card, it may take some time for Nikon Transfer to start.
+- If charge for the batteries inserted into the camera is low, the computer may not recognize the camera.
+If the camera is not recognized, images will not be transferred. - If there are a large number of images on the memory card, it may take some time for Nikon Transfer 2 to start. - 6 Confirm that the source device is displayed in the transfer options Source panel and click Start Transfer.

-6 Confirm that the source device is displayed in the transfer options Source panel and click Start Transfer.
+Any images that have not been transferred to the computer will be transferred (default setting of ViewNX 2).

-At the Nikon Transfer default settings, all pictures are transferred to the computer.
+Connecting to a Computer

-At the Nikon Transfer default settings, ViewNX starts automatically when transfer is complete and transferred pictures can be viewed.
+ViewNX 2 starts automatically when the transfer is complete (default setting of ViewNX 2).
+Transferred images can be viewed.

-For more information on using Nikon Transfer or ViewNX, refer to help information contained in Nikon Transfer or ViewNX (\square 62).
+For more information on using ViewNX 2, refer to the ViewNX 2 help information (\square) 61).

-Disconnecting the camera
+Disconnecting the Camera